vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The natural human inclination to erect monuments to the dead has been recog nized within the Brahmanical tradition since Vedic times.
 However, it did not really take root within Hinduism.
 Abhorrence of everything connected with death owing to its pollutive potential may be one of the explanatory factors.
 97 Worship was reserved for those powers which could enhance the human con dition and mortuary remains were not counted among them.
 In this respect the Buddhist tradition with its human founder distinguished itself fundamen tally from the Hindu mainstream.
 The funerary structures pertaining to the Brahmanical sphere that we have surveyed were all, with the exception of the last one at site T in Mansar, ‘cenotaphs’ in essence.
 In order to reconcile the inclination to commemorate the dead with the religious propensity to increase merit through worship, the memorial temple, our category one, came into be ing.
 This became a resounding success.
 Literary and archaeological evidence for the other four categories, however, remains meagre within the period under review, the ancient and classical age.

 To erect stone steles (yas.t.is) in memory of a dear one who had passed away may have been a wide-spread custom in South Asia from neolithic times or earlier.
 It was apparently unknown to Vedic religion, but was accommodated to Hindu and Buddhist practices; within both religions, however, it developed in quite divergent ways.
 The yas.t.is of Andhau and the one of Sui Vihar have in common that both commemorate the death of a venerated person; one of the Andhau steles was erected for a novice nun (śrāmaṇerī).
-A significant difference, however, is that in Sui Vihar the deceased was an initiated Buddhist monk (bhiks.u), whose ashes were deposited on top of the yas.t.i, thus turning the monument into an object of (relic) worship, comparable to the cult of saints in Christianity; accordingly the monument was expanded into a st¯upa.98 The yas.t.i, combined with bones or ashes and appropriating, as it would seem, the Vedic idea of the burial mound (citi), thus became the st¯upa of the heterodox traditions; without mortuary deposits it evolved into the memorial stones of
+A significant difference, however, is that in Sui Vihar the deceased was an initiated Buddhist monk (bhiks.u), whose ashes were deposited on top of the yas.t.i, thus turning the monument into an object of (relic) worship, comparable to the cult of saints in Christianity; accordingly the monument was expanded into a stūpa.98 The yas.t.i, combined with bones or ashes and appropriating, as it would seem, the Vedic idea of the burial mound (citi), thus became the stūpa of the heterodox traditions; without mortuary deposits it evolved into the memorial stones of

 97 Malamoud 1982, 451 n.
 3: